top of page

 Pathology:

-• SCC: usually in the upper part of esophagus
+• Usually in the upper part of esophagus

 • Associated with tobacco use, EtOH use, achalasia, lye ingestion, plummer-vinson syndrome

-• Adenocarcinoma: usually in the lower part of the esophagus/GE Junction
+• Usually in the lower part of the esophagus/GE Junction

 Treatment: